rikukissa/typehole/README.md

 ### Fixed

+- Multiple typeholes can now exist with the same id.
+Each update from all of them updates all types attached to the holes.
+Useful, for example, when you want to have multiple typeholes update the same type.
+- No duplicated interfaces anymore when the generated top-level type is a `ParenthesizedType`
 - Interface not updating when it was in a different file than the typehole
 - Types not updating when some other file was focused in the editor
 - `typehole.tNaN` [issue](https://github.com/rikukissa/typehole/issues/7) when there have been typeholes with a non `t<number>` format